 So as I sit here, listening to my children, thinking, worrying about their everyday struggles and triumphs, I am reminded to cherish these moments, forgive my occasional snarky lapses and be happy that, for this moment at least, my children are happy.
 And in this moment, that is enough.

-This post is part of the Gifted Homschoolers Forum Blog hop, ‘Gifted in Reel Life‘.
+This post was part of the Gifted Homschoolers Forum Blog hop, ‘Gifted in Reel Life’.
 Go check them out, they’re awesome.